Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 - Baylor is 4-0 against the spread and 4-0 overall this season when the team records more than 31.5 points.

-- Baylor is 4-0 against the spread and 4-0 overall when the team totals more than 443.3 yards.
+- Baylor is 4-0 against the spread and 4-0 overall when the team picks up more than 443.3 yards.

-- The Bears have seven giveaways this season, while the Horned Frogs have nine takeaways .

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.